brifsttar/XID2/README.md

 ## Disclaimer

-* At the moment, the plugin hasn't been test with any actual device
+* At the moment, the plugin has only been tested with a c-pod device
 * Most of the wrapping code has been written by a generative AI